RomanBoyars/MightyWidgets/README.md

 Code | Description
 :------------- | :-------------
 200 | response returned succesfully
-404 | returned when requested page not found
 500 | returned when sorting or paging information is invalid

 ### Find by id. request method: GET